kubeflow/website/content/en/docs/gke/deploy/management-setup.md

 +++
-title = "Management cluster setup" description = "Instructions for setting up a management cluster on (GCP)" weight = 3
+title = "Management cluster setup" description = "Instructions for setting up a management cluster on Google Cloud" weight = 3
 +++

 This guide describes how to setup a management cluster which you will use to deploy one or more instances of Kubeflow.

+The management cluster is used to run [Cloud Config Connector](https://cloud.google.com/config-connector/docs/overview).
+Cloud Config Connector is a Kubernetes addon that allows you to manage Google Cloud resources through Kubernetes.

 While the management cluster can be deployed in the same project as your Kubeflow cluster, typically you will want to deploy it in a separate project used for administering one or more Kubeflow instances.

-The management cluster is used to run [Cloud Config Connector](https://cloud.google.com/config-connector/docs/overview).

-Optionally, the cluster can be configured with [Anthos Config Managmenet](https://cloud.google.com/anthos-config-management/docs) to manage GCP infrastructure using GitOps.
+Optionally, the cluster can be configured with [Anthos Config Managmenet](https://cloud.google.com/anthos-config-management/docs) to manage Google Cloud infrastructure using GitOps.

+## FAQs

+* Where is `kfctl`?

+      `kfctl` is no longer being used to apply resources for Google Cloud, because required functionalities are now supported by generic tools including [Make](https://www.gnu.org/software/make/), [Kustomize](https://kustomize.io), [kpt](https://googlecontainertools.github.io/kpt/), and [Cloud Config Connector](https://cloud.google.com/config-connector/docs/overview).

+* Why do we use an extra management cluster to manage Google Cloud resources?

+      The management cluster is very lightweight cluster that runs [Cloud Config Connector](https://cloud.google.com/config-connector/docs/overview).
+Cloud Config Connector makes it easier to configure Google Cloud resources using YAML and Kustomize.

+For a more detailed explanation of the changes affecting Kubeflow 1.1 on Google Cloud, read [kubeflow/gcp-blueprints #123](https://github.com/kubeflow/gcp-blueprints/issues/123).

 ## Install the required tools